celigo/integrator-extension/README.md

 ```

 #### Connector uninstall function
-Connector uninstall function is used to remove all those documents which were not removed in the integration uninstall steps.
-Once this function completes
-its operation the integration is deleted from integrator.io and also the license is updated accordingly.
-The function name has to be set to uninstaller function field of a connector.
+Connector uninstall function is used to remove all those documents which were not removed in the integration uninstall steps or complete any final uninstallation steps.
+Once this function completes the integration is deleted from integrator.io and the license is dissociated for future use.
+The function name has to be set to uninstallerFunction field on the connector.

 ```js
 /*